diegojacomel/my-sweet-boilerplate/README.md

 # React Boilerplate

-This file explains dependencies and scripts under [package.json](package.json)
+This file explains all dependencies and scripts under [package.json](package.json), project bootstraping and a basic redux flux tutorial.

 ## Content